Gandangara: Appin massacre

 In 1816, seven settlers were killed, four on the Nepean and three at Macquarie's wife's property at Camden, when the Gandangara came out of the hills in search of food.
-Macquarie ordered the 46th Regiment, under Captain James Wallis, to round up all Aborigines from the Hawkesbury down to these southern areas.
+Macquarie ordered the 46th Regiment, under Captain James Wallis, to round up all Indigenous peoples from the Hawkesbury down to these southern areas.
 Those punitive expeditions aimed to strike terror into anyone surviving them.
 Wallis often found settlers unwilling to hand over the Darawal people who lived on their stations but, eventually, executing what he later recalled was a "melancholy but necessary duty", he tracked down a group camping under the Cataract River near Appin.
 According to the local historian Anne-Maree Whitaker, what followed on 17 April 1816 was a massacre.

 Hearing a child's cry and a barking dog in the bush, Wallis lined up his soldiers to search for the fugitives.
 In the moonlight they could see figures jumping across the rocky landscape.
 Some of the Aborigines were shot and others were driven off the cliffs into a steep gorge.
 At least fourteen were killed and the only survivors were two women and three children.
-Among those killed was a mountain chief Conibigal, (Note: This name is spelled variously in reports: Wallis calls him alternatively Kincabygal and Kinnabygal; Organ writes this as Carnimbeigle; recent reports from people claiming descent from him write Kannabi Byugal.) an old man called Balyin, a Dharawal man called Dunell, along with several women and children.
+Among those killed was a mountain chief Cannabaygal, (Note: This name is spelled variously in reports: Wallis calls him alternatively Kincabygal and Kinnabygal; Organ writes this as Carnimbeigle; recent reports from people claiming descent from him write Kannabi Byugal.) an old man called Balyin, a Dharawal man called Dunell, along with several women and children.